simon-donike/SISR-RS-SRGAN/README.md

 Developed by **Simon Donike** (IPL–UV) within the **ESA Φ‑lab / OpenSR** initiative.

 ## 📒 Notes
 This repo has been extensively reworked using Codex since I wanted to see if/how well it works.
-The AI changes wer concerned almost exclusively with structuring, commenting, and documentation.
+The AI changes were mostly about structuring, commenting, documentation, and small-scale features.
 The GAN workflow itself was adapted from my previous implementations and the resulting experience with training these models: ([Remote-Sensing-SRGAN](https://github.com/simon-donike/Remote-Sensing-SRGAN)) and [NIR-GAN](https://github.com/simon-donike/NIR-GAN).
-The only exceptions are the loss class and the .SAFE dataset class, even though its AI slop it works for now so I won't touch them again.
+Only the SEN2 dataset class has been generated from scratch and can be considered AI slop.
+But since it works, I wont touch it again.

 ## 🧑‍🚀 ToDOs
 - [ ] create inference.py  (interface with opensr-test)